Elmer P. Turner (1897-1995)

 Fine Art prices have risen steadily.
 Please contact the Gallery for the latest prices and current inventory.

-Parsons does not offer Elmer Turner prints, because no print can compare to the real paintings.
+Parsons does not offer Elmer Turner reproductions, because no reproduction can compare to the real paintings.

 Parsons invites you to visit the Galleries to experience the unmatched beauty of the real art.